marcgurevitx/peg-ms/README.md

 ## Match-time actions

-The suffix `:name:` creates a _match-time action_ which invokes a callback function registered by `Grammar.matchTime name, @func` at the matching stage of parsing.
+The suffix `<name>` creates a _match-time action_ which invokes a callback function registered by `Grammar.matchTime name, @func` at the matching stage of parsing.

 Unlike _function captures_, a match-time callback is invoked immediately after match (or failure to match), before the whole syntax tree is ready.